How culture impacts on my diabetes: Thapi's POV (part 2)

 In a group, you have more ideas to bring to the table.
 You can make someone change a policy just because of that!

-Diabetes is ever-changing so doing research I believe is definitely the foundation!
+Diabetes is ever-changing, so doing research, I believe, is the foundation!

 The content of this Website or Blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Website or Blog.